07th-mod/enter_extractor/Readme.md

 # Extra Information

 - An older Python version is available in `OLD_python_version`.
 It may break a lot.
-- The C++ version hasn't actually been tested on Sui images, it may break.

 ## Differences from Umineko format